diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 If developers are aware of the existence of class pollution and its countermeasures, they can avoid writing vulnerable constructs that can lead to class pollution.

-Additionally, it hopes to inspire future research on the topic, which could improve the automated detection of class pollution, as outlined in @discussion:futurework.
+Additionally, it hopes to inspire future research on the topic, which could, for instance, improve the automated detection of class pollution, as outlined in @discussion:futurework.

 == Ethics & Sustainability

-As further outlined in @method, the dataset of projects utilised through this degree project contains only source-available projects that can be downloaded from @pypi and GitHub.
+As further outlined in @method, the dataset of projects utilised throughout this work contains only source-available packages and repositories that can be downloaded from @pypi and GitHub.
-When obtaining this dataset,
-all relevant APIs have been used sparingly and respecting the rate-limits in place, caching all responses to prevent unnecessary duplicate requests.
+When compiling this dataset from the aforementioned repositories, all their relevant APIs were used sparingly and in conformance with their respective stated rate-limits, with all responses being cached to prevent unnecessary duplicate requests.

 Furthermore, all vulnerabilities found during the project's development have been responsibly disclosed to the respective developers and maintainers within a reasonable